Javedfaruquee/ckad-prep/README.md

 # NOTE : Use imperative commands only

 <code> Create Pod with image=busybox which executes command : 'sleep 3600' </code>

+<code> Create Pod with image=busybox which executes command : 'sleep 3600' with label: "duration=onehr" </code>

 <code> Create a pod with name=busybox-pod, image=buysbox, namespace=ns-pod </code>